Antique Anvils

 anvils available these days.

-and well done by what I will call mechanics here in the US.
+Some are nicely cast and well done by what I will call mechanics here in the US.

-Poly with the bear or others from the same
+and others such as the Cal Poly anvil with the bear, or other anvils from the same

-best known original and valuable anvils, and they are I
+best known original and valuable

-assume collectible in their own right given the money they sell for, but that is not what I am looking
+assume, collectible in their own right given the money they sell for, but that is not what I am looking.

 The small brass give-away